Moddable-OpenSource/moddable/documentation/devices/esp32.md

 To ensure that your build environment is up to date, perform the following steps:

-1. Update your cloned copy of the ESP-IDF and select the v3.3.2 tag:
+1. Update your cloned copy of the ESP-IDF and select the release/v4.2 branch:

     ```text
     cd ~/esp32/esp-idf
     git fetch
-    git checkout --recurse-submodules v3.3.2
+    git checkout --recurse-submodules release/v4.2
+	git pull
     ```

 2. Update homebrew and then verify that you have all the necessary tools and that they are up to date: